Team-Based Primary and Community Care

 To be successful, these health care teams need supportive clinical leadership, collaborative practices, trusting relationships, strong communication and shared accountability for patient care and professional performance.
 The foundation of these teams is the active participation of the individual, their family and caregivers in shared decision making and care planning.

-Team-Based Care Enablers
+Key Team-Based Care Resources

 There is a wealth of resources available to advance team-based primary and community care.
 We highlighted just a few of them to help get you started: